Tifelabs/tify/Blog/milestone.md

 Alot of micro-transactions eat up the savings, (**I'm guilty of this**) , spending cash on little things.
 Like a Starbucks coffee every mornin’ or a Red Bull from the gas station (Based on calculations I found out I spent $500 a year on energy drinks!).
 Streaming services, snacks, all that jazz—it adds up.
 Imagine spending $3,000 a year on coffee!
 Those microtransactions kill your savings.

-- **Budgets**: Keep an eye on your cash.Apps like YNAB or better still a notebook and a pen.
+- **Budgets**: Keep an eye on your cash.
+Use Apps like YNAB or better still get a notebook and a pen for natural jottings.
 - **Skipping the Small Stuff**: Pass on the daily coffee or gas station drink.
 Saves a ton.
 You can as well make your coffee at home... and maybe limit buying from the gas-station once per month, Best bet,just buy from Walmart or better store.
 Gas Stations and Convenience stores are so expensive.